wp-plugins/beerxml-shortcode/readme.txt

 == Screenshots ==

-1. BeerXML recipe displayed in the 2011 theme.
+1. BeerXML recipe displayed in the twenty eleven theme.
 2. Inserting the shortcode into a post.

 == Changelog ==

 = 0.1.1 =

-Added text/xml as acceptable mime type for BeerXML document self-hosting.
+* Added text/xml as acceptable mime type for BeerXML document self-hosting.

 = 0.1 =